Hotspot-Face User Manual

 1. Long-press the blue header bar for 3 seconds to open the options menu

-2. Tap the blue "Factory Reset" button
+2. Tap the "Factory Reset" button

 3. The screen will turn red and display "RESETTING"